-Under Section 55 of the Borders, Citizenship and Immigration Act 2009, the UK Border Agency must have regard to the need to safeguard children and to promote their welfare.
+Under Section 55 of the Borders, Citizenship and Immigration Act 2009, we must have regard to the need to safeguard children and to promote their welfare.

 You must ensure that all children aged under 18 working in the UK have suitable care arrangements in place for their travel, their reception on arrival in the UK and their living arrangements while in the UK, as well as parental consent to these arrangements.
 If you fail to do this, we will immediately revoke your licence.